 Origin of the flute

-history of the recorder
+The history of the Flute

-recorder or recorder dates back almost to the origins of mankind.
+The Flute dates back almost to the origins of mankind.
 The first flute-like instruments were created in prehistoric times using everyday materials such as wood, bones, ceramics, among others.

-However, the origin of the recorder, as we know it today, begins in the Middle Ages, when the first versions were manufactured with a dividing bevel on the mouthpiece, which is the peculiar feature that separates the recorder from other similar instruments.
+However, the origin of the Flute, as we know it today, begins in the Middle Ages, when the first versions were manufactured with a dividing bevel on the mouthpiece, which is the peculiar feature that separates the recorder from other similar instruments.

-Parts of the recorder
+Parts of the Flute